Developer EvangelistJohn Foland

 It's no secret that we're busy developing the world's most advanced cloud communications platform.
-Our infinitely scaling elastic infrastructure, coupled with elite messaging, voice, and video technologies, is best exposed through our exclusive real-time RELAY APIs.
+Our infinitely scaling elastic infrastructure, coupled with messaging, voice, and video technologies, is best demonstrated through our real-time RELAY APIs.

-In this guide, however, I'll be covering another facet of our effort to democratize complex communications tech, because our mission doesn't stop at developing advanced functionality that will move the space forward: We also make it ridiculously easy to switch from inferior API providers and immediately cut costs that act as a barrier to innovation.
+In this post, we'll cover another facet of our effort to democratize complex communications tech, because our mission doesn't stop at developing advanced cloud communications.
+We also make it ridiculously easy to switch from other API providers and immediately cut costs that act as a barrier to innovation.

 Before SignalWire began the software-defined telecom revolution, there weren't many choices out there and price gougers took advantage of this.
 As a result, developers have been stranded on backward-looking platforms and paying outrageous mark-ups for basic carrier services.

-SignalWire services are priced to disrupt this model, allowing customers to shift valuable resources to where it matters: developing the bad-ass comms tools of the 21st century.
+SignalWire services are priced to disrupt this model, allowing customers to shift valuable resources to where it matters: developing the most innovative communications tools of the 21st century.

 At their core, LāML documents are just basic XML that give instructions for programmable voice and messaging.
 These documents can be connected via webhooks to voice and/or messaging on any phone number, and they can even be stored serverlessly in LāML bins.